KB Prizreni

-KB Prizreni, formerly KB Kalaja, also known as KB Ponte Prizreni due to sponsorship reason, is a professional basketball club based in Prizren, Kosovo.
+KB Prizreni, formerly KB Kalaja and Ponte Prizreni, also known as Proton Cable Prizreni due to sponsorship reason, is a professional basketball club based in Prizren, Kosovo.
 The club currently plays in the Kosovo Basketball Superleague.

 The 2018–19 season was the club's first season in the Kosovo Superleague after year they got promoted.
-In 2021, the team won its first trophy when it won the Kosovo Basketball Supercup.
+In 2021, the team won its first trophy when it won the Kosovo Supercup.

 Home arena

 The club currently plays in the sport center Sezai Surroi, in the center of Prizren, with a capacity for around 3,200 spectators.